Species Trees Forcing Parsimony to Fail: Generalization of results.

 Moreover, the parsimony incorrect choice may be shown on submatrix $M_{15\times 15}$ in upper corner.
-Observe that the elements of $M_{15\times 15}$ are the sums of the elements of $M$ obtained earlier in performance of MRP for 5-taxon trees \ref{table:pars15_15} and some constant number generated by the constant subtree $G$ with coalesced gene $A+B+C+D+E$.
-This means that each of $s^{cat}_1$, $s^{cat}_2$, ... , $s^{cat}_{15}$ from Table \ref{Tb_ParsVector} must be increased by the constant value \ \ $V \sum_1^{15} p_{i}$, \ to be a new mathematical expectation for the new big tree.
+Observe that the elements of $M_{15\times 15}$ are the sums of the elements of $M$ obtained earlier in performance of MRP for 5-taxon trees (see table \ref{tablepars15_15}) and some constant number generated by the constant subtree $G$ with coalesced gene $A+B+C+D+E$.
+This means that each of $s^{cat}_1$, $s^{cat}_2$, ... , $s^{cat}_{15}$ from Section \ref{Tb_ParsVector} must be increased by the constant value \ \ $V \sum_1^{15} p_{i}$, \ to be a new mathematical expectation for the new big tree.
 So, the minimum among the first 15 rows must be achieved in the same index.

-Therefore, being wrong for 5-taxon caterpillar species tree the parsimony becomes wrong for the constructed tree $\hat G$ as well.
+Therefore, being wrong for 5-taxon caterpillar species tree the parsimony becomes wrong for the constructed tree $\hat G$ as well. \ \ \ \ $\square$